ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Graphs/Readme.md

 void addEdge(Graph* graph, int src, int dest, int directed) {
     // Add an edge from src to dest
     AdjListNode* newNode = newAdjListNode(dest);

-    newNode->next = graph->array[src].head;
+    // insert at the beginning of the src vertex's adjacency list newNode->next = graph->array[src].head;
     graph->array[src].head = newNode;

-    // If undirected, add an edge from dest to src if(!directed) {
+    // If undirected, also add an edge from dest to src if(!directed) {
         newNode = newAdjListNode(src);
         newNode->next = graph->array[dest].head;